adfinis/success-packages/hashicorp-vault-administration.md

 | docker-compose-enterprise.yml        | Enterprise Vault running in dev mode    |
 | docker-compose-enterprise-server.yml | Enterprise Vault running in server mode |

-Run the alternative docker-compose files by using the `-f` flag
+Run the alternative docker-compose files by using the `-f` flag, for example:

-For example: `docker compose -f docker-compose-server.yml up`.
+`docker compose -f docker-compose-server.yml up`

 ---